jakemason/ouroboros.nvim/README.md

 Invoking Ouroboros in a file with a different extension will do nothing.

 After the `Ouroboros` command is invoked, your working directory will be recursively searched until a file matching the _same name_ with the _counterpart_ extension is discovered.
+Note that the search also respects your `.gitignore` if one exists and any file ignored in `git` will be ignored in the results.
 As such, I suggest working from the root of your project.
 Once that file is found, it will automatically be opened in the current buffer.
 If no corresponding file is found, a message will be logged to the messages buffer -- use `:messages` to review your recent messages.

 ## Assumptions